 What kind of information do we collect?

-- In order to provide our products and services, including establishing and administering your investment, providing personal financial advice and providing information about our products and services, and to comply with relevant legislation, we may collect the following information:
+- In order to provide our products and services, including establishing and administering your investment and providing information about our products and services, and to comply with relevant legislation, we may collect the following information:

 - full name, date of birth, gender and contact details including telephone, address, e-mail and fax;